Metallurgical assay: Fire assay/cupellation

 Method details for various fire assay procedures vary, but concentration and separation chemistry typically comply with traditions set by Bugby or Shepard & Dietrich in the early 20th century.
 Method advancements since that time primarily automate material handling and final finish measurements (i.e., instrument finish rather than physical gold product weighing).
 Arguably, even these texts are largely an extension of traditions that were detailed in De re metallica by Agricola in 1556.

-Variation from skills taught in modern standard adaptions of fire assay methodology should be viewed with caution.
+Variation from skills taught in modern standard adaptations of fire assay methodology should be viewed with caution.
 The standard traditions have a long history of reliability; "special" new methods frequently associate with reduced assay accuracy and fraud.

-Cupellation: the lead bullets are placed in porous crucibles (cupels) of bone ash or magnesium oxide and heated in air to about 1000 °C. This is usually carried out in a 'muffle' furnace, containing a refractory muffle (usually nitride-bonded silicon carbide) heated externally by silicon carbide heating elements.
+Cupellation: the lead bullets are placed in porous crucibles (cupels) of bone ash or magnesium oxide and heated in air to about 1,000 °C. This is usually carried out in a 'muffle' furnace, containing a refractory muffle (usually nitride-bonded silicon carbide) heated externally by silicon carbide heating elements.
 A flow of air through the muffle assists oxidation of the lead, and carries the fumes for safe collection outside the furnace unit.
 The lead melts and oxidises to lead oxide, which in turn melts and is drawn into the pores of the cupel by capillary attraction.
 The precious metals remain in the base of the cupel as a 'prill' which is sent for final analysis of precious metal content.

 In the bullion fire assay process, a sample from the article is wrapped in a lead foil with copper and silver.
-The wrapped sample, along with prepared control samples, heated at 1650 F (temperature varies with exact method) in a cupel made of compressed bone ash or magnesium oxide powder.
+The wrapped sample, along with prepared control samples, heated at 1,650 °F (or 898.9 °C; temperature varies with exact method) in a cupel made of compressed bone ash or magnesium oxide powder.
 Base metals oxidize and absorb into the cupel.
 The product of this cupellation (doré) is flattened and treated in nitric acid to remove silver.
 Precision weighing of metal content of samples and process controls (proofs) at each process stage is the basis of the extreme method precision.
 European assayers follow bullion traditions based in hallmarking regulations.
 Reputable North American bullion assayers conform closely to ASTM method E1335-04e1.
 Only bullion methods validated and traceable to accepted international standards obtain genuine accuracies of 1 part in 10,000.

 Cupellation alone can only remove a limited quantity of impurities from a sample.
 Fire assay, as applied to ores, concentrates, or less pure metals, adds a fusion or scorification step before cupellation.